zapod838/Online-Retail-Exploratory-Data-Analysis-with-Python/README.md

 After conducting the analysis, I discovered following noteworthy observations:

-•A considerable portion of the **customerID data is missing** in the dataset.
+• A considerable portion of the **customerID data is missing** in the dataset.
 To enhance market segmentation and customer targeting, I recommend addressing this issue.

-•The significant difference in standard deviation indicates that outliers have a significant impact on the overall variability of the data.
+• The significant difference in standard deviation indicates that outliers have a significant impact on the overall variability of the data.
 However, due to the specific context and goals of the analysis, **removing the outliers may not be advisable**, as it could have potential implications on the findings.

 • The line plot representing monthly sales revealed a **substantial increase in sales from August to November**, followed by a drop in December 2011.
 Additionally, by analyzing sales trends over time, I identified that **November was the busiest month**, and **Thursdays were the busiest days** of the week.